meilisearch/specifications/text/0034-telemetry-policies.md

 #### Segment Track Call

-The `track` calls of Segment allow to track the events passed on the instance.
+The `track` calls of Segment allow tracking the events passed on the instance.

 #### Batching

-A batch is sent every hour to avoid sending analytics in real time and preserve network exchanges.
+A batch is sent every hour or when it reaches the maximum size of `500Kb` to avoid sending analytics in real-time and preserve network exchanges.

 This batch contains an identify payload and all tracked events that occurred during this hour.

 #### Logging

-Errors occuring when sending metrics to Segment should be silent.
+Errors occurring when sending metrics to Segment should be silent.
 In general, the impact of data collection should be minimized as much as possible concerning performance and be entirely transparent for the user during its use.

 #### Debug build